microchip-pic-avr-examples/avr128da48-gpio-debouncing-example/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/Microchip.png" alt="MCHP" width="300"/></a>

-# AVR128DA48 GPIO Debouncing Example Code Example
+# AVR128DA48 GPIO Debouncing Code Example

 This repository provides an Atmel Studio solution with a bare metal code example for a button debouncing.
 Using the event system, the button state change will trigger the TCB0 timer configured in single shot mode.
 A timer interrupt is set to be activated when the timer counter reaches the top value.